-8.9.2 Sending Messages
+8.8.2 Process Messages

-All data in messages sent between Erlang processes is copied, except for refc binaries and literals on the same Erlang node.
+All data in messages between Erlang processes is copied, except for refc binaries on the same Erlang node.

 When a message is sent to a process on another Erlang node, it is first encoded to the Erlang External Format before being sent through a TCP/IP socket.
 The receiving Erlang node decodes the message and distributes it to the correct process.